sihensel/teachingbee/README.md

 # Bee Happy

 __Teachingbee__
-Dies ist das Software-Projekt des 4.
-Semesters WI-7 an der HDM Stuttgart.
+This is the repo for the coding project of the 4th semester WI-7 at HDM Stuttgart.